thomastaylor-econ/thomastaylor-econ.github.io/_pages/about.md

 I am a third-year PhD student in Economics at the [European University Institute][eui_link].
 I work under the supervision of [Thomas Crossley][crossley_link] and [Alessandro Tarozzi][tarozzi_link] .

-My interests are primarly in political economy, development and media economics.
+My interests are primarly in political economy and development economics.

 **Contact** :